phetdam/touketsu/doc/source/quickstart.rst

        def __init__(self, a = "a"):
            self.a = a

-If we wanted instances of ``a_class`` to allow modification of instance attributes but not to allow dynamic instance attribution creation, we would use the ``nondynamic`` decorator as follows:
+If we wanted instances of ``a_class`` to allow modification of instance attributes but not to allow dynamic instance attribution creation, we would use the :func:`~touketsu.core.nondynamic` decorator as follows:

 .. code:: python